ganong-noel/ganong_shoag_repkit/README.md

 `13_analyze/mig_returns_and_flows.do` generates various figures in figure 3, 4, 5, and appendix tables 3, and 4 relating to migration and income data, including scatter plots, regression results, and data manipulation, for different years (1940, 2000, etc.), skills (skilled and unskilled), and demographics, and exports the results to various file formats

 ***CSV files***
-For replication purposes, every figure has a csv file with a title format "name_of_plot_fig_XXX.csv" in the out_final folder.
+To replicate figures independently, every figure has a csv file with a title format "name_of_plot_fig_XXX.csv" in the out_final folder.
 For plots in Figures 1, 2, 3, 4, and 5, coefficients need to be constructed first, so make sure to run the code that does this before plotting.
+Stata automatically converts variable names to lowercase when importing a csv file.
+To change this, specify the case option by adding `, case(preserve)` in the import delimited command.